 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

 Fall can be a tricky season when it comes to knowing what to wear in Barcelona.
 While autumn officially starts on September 22, it’s still shorts-and-tank-tops season until early October.
-As an expat who’s lived in Barcelona for more than 11 years, I’m happy to share some tips on how to dress so you’re comfortable and you don’t look like a tourist (because pickpockets!).
-Read on to know what to wear in Barcelona in the fall.
+As an expat who’s lived in Barcelona for more than 15 years, I’m happy to share some tips on how to dress so you’re comfortable and you don’t look like a tourist (because: pickpockets.).
+Read on to know what to wear in Barcelona in the fall!

 (And don’t forget to download a free PDF of a Barcelona packing list!)

-The average temperature in Barcelona in September is 23ºC / 74ºF.
-There are still crowds in Barcelona and the beaches, but much less than the summer months.
-Expect to feel a little sweaty still during the day since humidity is high.
-We still sleep with the window open!
+The average temperature in Barcelona in the fall is September is 23ºC / 74ºF.
+There are still crowds in Barcelona and the beaches, but much less than in the summer months.
+Expect to feel a little sweaty still during the day since the humidity is high.
+We still sleep with the window open in September!

 The weather in November is around 13ºC / 55ºF.
-It’s cool in the mornings until about 10am.
-It also gets darker earlier (around 6pm) due to the clocks changing in late October.
-Around the second month of November, temperatures start to drop.
+It’s cool in the mornings until about 10 am.
+It also gets darker earlier (around 6 pm) due to the clocks changing in late October.
+Around the second half of November, temperatures start to drop.
 It feels kind of winter-y then!
 Churros and chocolate start to taste good starting this month!

 You can expect cold temps in December at around 11ºC / 52ºF.
 You’ll have mostly sunny days but it’s still chilly.
 It feels good when you’re bundled up and you’re enjoying the Christmas markets like at Sagrada Familia and Santa Llúcia!

 About the rain: it’s pretty sporadic in Barcelona.
 There are no real “rainy months” in the fall.
-They can happen anytime.
+I noticed it rains less and less each year.

 Want a PRINTABLE BARCELONA PACKING LIST?